madhur/i3auto-ws-icons-rust/README.md

 ## Debugging

-Run `i3auto-ws-icons-rust` in a terminal to check the JSON it is outputting.
+Run `i3auto-ws-icons-rust` in a terminal to check the lot it is outputting.
+Raise an [issue here](https://github.com/madhur/i3auto-ws-icons-rust/issues) if you encounter any issues.

 ## Acknowledgements